RoseMcNally/EnigmaMachine/README.md

 Play around with the files :) You can include as many or as few rotors as you like, and you can make your own data files too!

-Also, check out the header files ot see how the model is designed
+Also, check out the header files ot see how the model is designed.